cvmbsOne/VetQualPub/README.md

 # Introduction
 This project is designed to help schools assess the quality of their VetCot database.
-The three programs in this Github allow a school to evaluate things such as improbable entries (i.e. a 240 lb dog), mismatches between EMR and VetCot records, etc. This document contains the steps to help set up the environment required to run these programs.
-A detailed description of each program can be found in the README folder.
+The three programs in this Github allow a school to evaluate things such as improbable entries (i.e. a 240 lb dog), mismatches between EMR and VetCot records, completeness, etc. This document contains the steps to help set up the environment required to run these programs and how to run them.
+A detailed description of each program and their outputs can be found in the README folder.

 ### Setup
 #### Required Programs